I had this story in the stack yesterday and I forgot to get to it.

 All Congress can do is get in the way of the market functioning in as free a fashion as possible.

-But that's this see, this is the same attitude he had during the amnesty immigration bill.
+But that's this, see, this is the same attitude he had during the amnesty immigration bill.

 We got to work with Democrats to get something done.

-That's what the American people it's not about embarrassing Democrats here.
+That's what the American people not.

-Now let's move on to politics, folks.
+Sam, now let's move on to politics, folks.

-I teased this at the conclusion of the previous hour, the uh Atlantic Monthly blog by Mark Ambinder is reporting that Hillary Clinton's name will likely be placed in nomination, nomination at the convention.
+The Atlantic Monthly blog by Mark Ambinder is reporting that Hillary Clinton's name will likely be placed in nomination at the convention.

 This is already the Clinton convention.